 Vehicular access from Lots 10 through 19 will be provided from Taylor Avenue and Citron Street.
-Interior lots, Lots 1 through 9, will take vehicular access from the newly extended Lorraine Drive and Susanne Street which both currently dead-end at the project site from the north and west.
-Both streets will be extended to accommodate the project and provide an overall right-of-way width of 60 feet with curbs, gutters, landscape parkways and sidewalks improvements.
+Interior lots, Lots 1 through 9, will take vehicular access from the newly extended Lorraine Drive and Susanne Street which currently dead-end at the project site from the north and west.